 Target-setting programs also typically establish a harmonized set of supporting programs for participating enterprises.
-Ideally, such policies and programs should be in place at the commencement of the program so that enterprises have a full understanding of the type and range of support they will receive as they set out to achieve their targets.
+Ideally, such policies and programs should be in place at the commencement of the program, so that enterprises have a full understanding of the type and range of support they will receive as they set out to achieve their targets.
 Such policies typically include financial incentives, technical assistance, rewards and publicity for enterprises that reach targets, and sometimes penalties for failure to reach targets.
-Financial incentives for investing in energy-efficiency technologies and measures include targeted grants or subsidies, tax relief, and loans for investments in energy efficiency.
+Financial incentives for investing in energyefficiency technologies and measures include targeted grants or subsidies, tax relief, and loans for investments in energy efficiency.
 Tax relief for purchase of energy-efficient technologies can be granted through tax exemptions, tax reductions, and accelerated depreciation.
 A common approach is to provide a list of technologies for special tax treatment (Price et al., 2005b).
-In countries such as Denmark, the Netherlands, Sweden, and the U.S., funding covering 40% to 100% of the cost of energy-savings assessments is provided, often as a benefit of participating in target-setting programs (WEC, 2004).
-In the Climate Change Agreements in the UK (DEFRA, 2004) and the Danish energy efficiency agreements (Togeby et al., 1999), incentives for meeting agreed-upon targets are provided in the form of a reduction of the required energy tax.
-Payment of the full tax if the target is not met can be viewed as a form of penalty.
-If targets are not met within the French AERES agreements, a penalty fee is imposed at the end of two evaluation periods (AERES, n.d.).
+In countries such as Denmark, the Netherlands, Sweden, and the US, funding covering 40-100% of the cost of energy-savings assessments is provided, often as a benefit of participating in targetsetting programs (WEC, 2004).8 In the Climate Change Agreements in the UK (DEFRA, 2004) and the Danish energy-efficiency agreements (Togeby et al., 1999), incentives for meeting agreedupon targets are provided in the form of a reduction of the required energy tax.

 Supporting policies and programs for the Top-1000 program were not established prior to the announcement of the program.
-Instead, the 1,000 Enterprise Energy Conservation Action Implementation Plan (NDRC, 2006a), which was issued in April 2006, outlined that that government would begin efforts in the following areas:
+Instead, the 1000 Enterprise Energy Conservation Action Implementation Plan (NDRC, 2006a), which was issued in April 2006, outlined that government would begin efforts to "strengthen energy-saving supervision management according to the law, implement strengthened energy-savings tax and fiscal policy, increase support level of energy-saving improvement projects, establish energy-saving technology dissemination new mechanism, and honor and award advanced models".